vndly-oss/code-challenge-blackjack/README.md

   - Dealer will hit if their hand is a score of 17 or below, otherwise they will stand.
   - If Dealers's hand score exceeds 21, game is over and they lose/bust, move to the END OF THE GAME
 - Once Dealer stands it is the END OF THE GAME:
-  - Turn all cards face up.
+  - Turn Dealer's face down card to be face up.
   - If either player busts, the other player automatically wins.
   - Calculate and display final scores of both players.
   - Announce the winner.
   - In case of tie, Player wins.
 - You _must_ use the included utilities, documentation is below.
 - You may modify or extend the utilities.
-- You may use any npm modules you like.
-- Make as many files, folders as you like.
-- Styling is optional.
-- Testing is optional.

 ---